Wyndham Hotels & Resorts, Inc. (NYSE:WH) Shares Sold by Lazard Asset Management LLC

-Lazard Asset Management LLC lowered its position in shares of Wyndham Hotels & Resorts, Inc. (NYSE:WH) by 5.4% in the first quarter, according to the company in its most recent filing with the SEC.
-The firm owned 746,824 shares of the company’s stock after selling 42,375 shares during the quarter.
-Lazard Asset Management LLC owned about 0.80% of Wyndham Hotels & Resorts worth $52,113,000 at the end of the most recent reporting period.
+Lazard Asset Management LLC trimmed its holdings in shares of Wyndham Hotels & Resorts, Inc. (NYSE:WH) by 5.4% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 746,824 shares of the company’s stock after selling 42,375 shares during the period.
+Lazard Asset Management LLC owned approximately 0.80% of Wyndham Hotels & Resorts worth $52,113,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently bought and sold shares of the business.
-Bank of Montreal Can increased its holdings in shares of Wyndham Hotels & Resorts by 2.5% in the first quarter.
-Bank of Montreal Can now owns 11,451 shares of the company’s stock valued at $827,000 after purchasing an additional 274 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in Wyndham Hotels & Resorts in the 1st quarter worth approximately $28,000.
-Migdal Insurance & Financial Holdings Ltd. raised its position in Wyndham Hotels & Resorts by 30.7% during the 1st quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 1,753 shares of the company’s stock worth $122,000 after buying an additional 412 shares during the last quarter.
-State of Michigan Retirement System lifted its stake in Wyndham Hotels & Resorts by 1.5% during the 1st quarter.
-State of Michigan Retirement System now owns 34,486 shares of the company’s stock valued at $2,406,000 after acquiring an additional 500 shares during the period.
-Finally, CIBC Asset Management Inc boosted its holdings in shares of Wyndham Hotels & Resorts by 13.6% in the 1st quarter.
-CIBC Asset Management Inc now owns 4,260 shares of the company’s stock valued at $297,000 after acquiring an additional 511 shares during the last quarter.
-Institutional investors and hedge funds own 93.29% of the company’s stock.
+Other hedge funds have also added to or reduced their stakes in the company.
+Ceredex Value Advisors LLC purchased a new stake in shares of Wyndham Hotels & Resorts in the first quarter worth about $77,596,000.
+Norges Bank purchased a new stake in Wyndham Hotels & Resorts in the 4th quarter worth approximately $55,978,000.
+Long Pond Capital LP grew its stake in shares of Wyndham Hotels & Resorts by 75.5% during the 4th quarter.
+Long Pond Capital LP now owns 2,184,767 shares of the company’s stock worth $129,863,000 after purchasing an additional 939,962 shares during the period.
+BlackRock Inc. increased its holdings in shares of Wyndham Hotels & Resorts by 8.9% during the 1st quarter.
+BlackRock Inc. now owns 8,827,445 shares of the company’s stock valued at $615,980,000 after purchasing an additional 723,015 shares in the last quarter.
+Finally, FIL Ltd acquired a new position in shares of Wyndham Hotels & Resorts in the 4th quarter valued at $34,725,000.
+93.29% of the stock is currently owned by institutional investors and hedge funds.

 Wyndham Hotels & Resorts, Inc operates as a hotel franchisor worldwide.
 It operates through Hotel Franchising and Hotel Management segments.
 The Hotel Franchising segment licenses its lodging brands and provides related services to third-party hotel owners and others.
 The Hotel Management segment provides hotel management services for full-service and limited service hotels.